Generalized Label Enhancement with Sample Correlations: Our Proposed Approaches

-As for $\Psi ( {\hat{\theta }} )$, the sample correlations are employed here.
-It is noteworthy the LRR is imposed on the feature space in our proposed LESC.
-Global sample correlations in the feature space can be achieved by LRR, since all samples and their global relationships are expressed by the linear combination of other related samples.
-Accordingly, this property can be transferred to the label space under general conditions.
-Therefore, it is expected that the low-rank recovery to the label distribution ${\mathfrak{D}}$ can be expressed, which means to discover a proper ${\mathfrak{D}}$ for minimizing the distance between ${\mathfrak{D}}$ and ${\mathfrak{D}}{\hat{C}}$, where $\hat{C}$ is the minimized LRR of the feature space.
-This leads the second term of the optimization formula (\ref{objective func}) to be as follows:
+Regarding to $\Psi ( {\hat{\theta }} )$, it plays an important role in the recovery process of label distributions.
+To be specific, the global sample correlations are employed:

+where $\hat{C}$ is the minimized LRR of the feature space.
+Different from existing methods, which employ the local graph structure (e.g. KNN) during the recovery process, the low-rank representation (LRR) is applied in $\Psi ( {\hat{\theta }} )$ to get global topological structure in the feature space to guide the recovery process.
+Since data samples can be expressed by the linear combination of related samples, the global sample correlations in the feature space can be explored by LRR.
+The motivation under Eq.~(\ref{SecondTerm}) is that leveraging the global topological information in feature space can improve the performance of LE.
+Therefore, the low-rank representation of feature space plays a critical role as the prior information to benefit the process of LE.
+Therefore, it is expected that the low-rank recovery to the label distribution ${\mathfrak{D}}$ can be expressed, which means to discover a proper ${\mathfrak{D}}$ for minimizing the distance between ${\mathfrak{D}}$ and ${\mathfrak{D}}{\hat{C}}$.

-To be clear, the flow chart of our LESC is present in Fig.~\ref{LESC}.
+To be clear, the flow chart of LESC is presented in Fig.~\ref{LESC}.
 As can be observed, the sample correlations are obtained by applying the low-rank representation on the feature space.
 In other words, the proposed LESC aims at seeking the LRR of the feature matrix to excavate the global structure in the feature space.
-Consenquently, by assuming that $X=XC+E$, it is natural and necessary to solve the following rank minimization problem:
+Consequently, by assuming that $X=XC+E$, it is natural and necessary to solve the following rank minimization problem:

-where $E$ indicates the sample-specific corruptions, and ${\lambda}_{2}$ is the low-rank coefficients which balances the effects between two parts. ${{C}^{*}}$ is used to denote the desired low-rank representation of feature \textit{X} with respect to the variable $C$.
+where $E$ indicates the sample-specific corruptions, and ${\lambda}_{2}$ is the low-rank coefficients which balances the effects between two parts. $\hat{C}$ is used to denote the desired low-rank representation of feature \textit{X} with respect to the variable $C$.
 Practically, the rank function can be replaced by a nuclear norm to transfer (\ref{LRR_LESC}) into a convex optimization problem.
 As a result, we have the following problem: